Atchison County, Kansas

-Atchison County (county code AT) is a county located in northeastern Kansas, in the Central United States.
+Atchison County is a county located in the northeastern portion of the U.S. state of Kansas.
+Its county seat and most populous city is Atchison.
 As of the 2020 census, the county population was 16,348.
-Its county seat and most populous city is Atchison.
-The county is named in honor of David Rice Atchison, a United States Senator from Missouri.
+The county was named in honor of David Atchison, a U.S. Senator from Missouri and border ruffian during the "Bleeding Kansas" era.